lgernido/libft/README.md

 - ft_str : for all the functions that manipulate strings
 - ft_put :for all function that write on the terminal as an output
 - ft_ls : for all the functions that manipulate chained lists
-- ft_printf : for all the functions necessary to code the printf function
-- gnl : for all the functions necessary to code the get_next_line function
-- ft_others : for all function that don't fit into those catgories
+- others : for all function that don't fit into those categories

   ### Here is a more detailed description of the files of the librairy :